dbernard/dbernard.github.io/_posts/2025-08-10-building-trust-the-cornerstone-of-healthy-experimentation.md

 The most toxic aspect of data unreliability is that when it is discovered, we may start to question **all** of our historical decision making.

-## What is a "trustworthy" experimentation platform?
+## What is a "Trustworthy" Experimentation Platform?

 The hard part is that we need all of these things to foster a truly healthy experimentation platform, and we need them to be **verifiable**.
 That is to say,